paolinadoleva/Breakout/README.md

 Let's create a simple model using Breakout.

 #### State Definitions:
-Classically, we have 3 primary states: a play state, a pause state, and a game over state.
+In Breakout, we have 3 primary states: a play state, a pause state, and a game over state.
 * During the game state, the behavior of the program should allow it to take user input, process game changes, and display the changes back to the user.
 * During the game over state, the game should sit idle and wait for a user to restart the game (classically, this would be an arcade machine waiting for a user to insert enough coins to play).
   In our case, this is just the game waiting for the user to press the space bar.